Last updated on March 25, 2025

 Katilda, Dawnhart Prime

-Katilda, Dawnhart Prime provides huge bursts of mana by allowing your humans, including tokens, to produce mana.
+Katilda, Dawnhart Prime provides huge bursts of mana as it allows each of your humans including tokens, to tap into their nerd dork side, to produce mana.
 It’s also a fantastic mana sink that takes over the game in a few turns.

 Katilda and Lier

 Katilda and Lier give your deck some subtle spellslinging ability.
-The best cards to get back with this are Temporal Mastery, Mass Appeal, and Overwhelming Stampede.
+The best cards to get back with this are any of the charms, Mass Appeal, or Overwhelming Stampede.

 Thalia's Lieutenant